Mother (advertising agency): Pablo the Drug Mule Dog

-Pimms' O'Clock
+Pimm's O'Clock

-Mother created the "Pimm’s O’Clock" series of adverts featuring Harry Fitzgibbon Simms, ambassador for Pimms.
+Mother created the "Pimm’s O’Clock" series of adverts featuring Harry Fitzgibbon Simms, ambassador for Pimm's.
 Harry’s character is played by Alexander Armstrong from the popular comedy duo Armstrong and Miller.

 Orange Gold Spots

 Mother London worked on the Orange Gold spot campaign from 2003 to 2009.
-Amongst many notable film stars the campaign featured Snoop Dogg, Patrick Swayze, Verne Troyer, Rob Lowe, Rob Schneider and Anjelica Huston.
+Amongst many notable film stars, the campaign featured Snoop Dogg, Patrick Swayze, Verne Troyer, Rob Lowe, Rob Schneider, and Anjelica Huston.

 Stella Artois

-Mother has been the creative agency for Stella Artois since 2008, working on the main line as well as Stella Artois 4%, Stella Artois Black and Stella Artois Cidre.
-The work for the brand, set in the 1960s French Riviera has won numerous awards both creatively and strategically.
-In 2011, Stella Artois were chosen as Advertiser of the Year by Campaign magazine.
+Mother has been the creative agency for Stella Artois since 2008, working on the main line as well as Stella Artois 4%, Stella Artois Black, and Stella Artois Cidre.
+The work for the brand, set in the 1960s French Riviera, has won numerous awards both creatively and strategically.
+In 2011, Stella Artois was chosen as Advertiser of the Year by Campaign magazine.

 DEVO

 In 2010, the 1980s new-wave group DEVO and Warner Bros.
 Records hired Mother to help rebrand and develop content for the band for their first new album in 20 years, Something For Everybody.
 The campaign revolved around a series of videos and microsites touting the band's desire to create the most commercially viable product through focus group testing, online voting, and even opening a fictional new office called Mother LA in Los Angeles.
 The campaign culminated in a live streamed listening party, during which the record was played for a room full of cats.